 Speaking of smells, if you’re a smoker this might be the airport you’re looking for!
 While there are very cramped smoking areas and almost constant announcements reminding people to smoke only inside them, the approach is pretty relaxed.
 Most smokers stand outside the ‘bus shelter’ type smoking area, occasionally holding the cigarette inside the doorway.
 Therefore most of the terminal around the smoking areas smell pretty strongly of smoke.

-This was most likely due to the time of day and the shift pattern (as they didn’t appear during my return visit) but these were the cleaners with big brooms.
-Showing no emotions and with cold, dead eyes they pushed the brooms slowly along their designated routes ignoring anything that might need sweeping up only inches away from where they were sweeping.
+This was most likely due to the time of day and the shift pattern (as they didn’t appear during my return visit) but these were the cleaners with big extra-wide brooms.
+Showing no emotion and with cold, dead eyes they pushed the brooms slowly along their designated routes ignoring anything that might need sweeping up only inches away from where they were sweeping.
 Very much a ‘must not deviate’ approach, but not a very effective approach in terms of doing any actual cleaning.
-While watching the zombies (and keeping out the way of, as they really don’t avoid anything in their path) I realised how the entire terminal looks OK from a distance, but a close look shows that even the walls have holes, chunks missing, dirty areas, manky looking cracks.
+Also it’s important note that they do not adjust their path if you’re in the way.
+They’ll just pause, remain completely motionless and silent and wait until you move.
+While watching the zombies I realised how the entire terminal looks OK from a distance, but a close look shows that even the walls have holes, chunks missing, dirty areas, manky looking cracks.
 Think I’ll stick to looking at things from a distance…

 To stay out of the way of the sweeping zombies I went to explore the duty free, which also didn’t take long.
 If you want chocolates or cigarettes you’re all set.
 If you want perfume you’ll probably be alright too, but anything else and you’ll be sorely disappointed.